 Everyday countless lives are enriched or saved because of the work carried out by alcohol and drug counselors.
-Competent, well-trained counselors from professional relationships and carry out strategies which help people and their families move from life-threatening addiction to life-affirming recovery.
+Competent, well-trained counselors form professional relationships and carry out strategies which help people and their families move from life-threatening addiction to life-affirming recovery.

-The BS degree in alcohol and drug counseling is for students who have a variety of needs and interests related to substance abuse problems.
-It is designed to help students qualify for licensure, community college transfer students, people who are already licensed or certified and want to complete their undergraduate degree and for other professionals (social workers, psychologists, school counselors, nurses, law enforcement personnel and others) who want to learn more about effective responses to substance abuse problems.
+The Bachelor of Science (BS) Alcohol and Drug Counseling major is for students who have a variety of needs and interests related to substance abuse problems.
+It is designed to help students wanting to qualify for licensure, community college transfer students, people who are already licensed and want to complete their undergraduate degree, and for other professionals (social workers, psychologists, school counselors, nurses, law enforcement personnel and others) who want to learn more about effective responses to substance abuse problems.

-This major is 60 credits, which includes 12 core courses (48 credits; and an 880-hour practicum sequence (9 credits), and 3 elective credits.
+This major is 60 credits, which includes 12 core courses (48 credits), an 880-hour practicum sequence (9 credits), and 3 elective credits.